Yibo-Chen13/proton-python-driver/README.rst

-Timeplus Proton Python Driver
+Timeplus Python Driver
 =============================

 Introduction
 ------------

-`Proton <https://github.com/timeplus-io/proton>`_ is a unified streaming and historical data processing engine in a single binary.
-The historical store is built based on `ClickHouse <https://github.com/ClickHouse/ClickHouse>`_.
+`Timeplus <https://github.com/timeplus-io/proton>`_ is a unified streaming and historical data processing engine in a single binary.

-This project provides python driver to interact with Proton, the code is based on https://github.com/mymarilyn/clickhouse-driver.
+This project provides python driver to interact with Timeplus Proton or Timeplus Enterprise, the code is based on https://github.com/mymarilyn/clickhouse-driver.

 Installation
 ------------
-Proton Python Driver currently supports the following versions of Python: 3.8, 3.9, 3.10, 3.11 and 3.12.
+Timeplus Python Driver currently supports the following versions of Python: 3.8, 3.9, 3.10, 3.11 and 3.12.

 Installing with pip
 We recommend creating a virtual environment when installing Python dependencies.
 For more information on setting up a virtual environment, see the `Python documentation <https://docs.python.org/3.9/tutorial/venv.html>`_.

 .. code-block:: shell

-   pip install proton-driver
+   pip install proton-driver --extra-index-url https://d.timeplus.com/simple/

 Quick Start
 ------------

-1. Run proton with docker.
+1. Run Timeplus Proton with docker.
 Make sure the port 8463 is exposed.

 .. code-block:: shell

-  docker run -d -p 8463:8463 --pull always --name proton ghcr.io/timeplus-io/proton:latest
+  docker run -d -p 8463:8463 --pull always --name proton d.timeplus.com/timeplus-io/proton:latest

 2. Run following python code